StampyAI/alignment-research-dataset/README.md

 ### AlignmentDataset class

 This is the main workhorse for processing datasets.
-The basic idea is that it provided a list of items to be processed, and after processing a given item, appends it to the appropriate jsonl file, where each line of the file is a JSON object with all the data.
+The basic idea is that it provides a list of items to be processed, and after processing a given item, creates an article object, which is added to the MySQL database.
 The `AlignmentDataset` class has various methods that can be implemented to handle various cases.
 A few assumptions are made as to the data it will use, i.e.:

 * `self.data_path` is where data will be written to and read from - by default it's the `data/` directory
 * `self.raw_data_path` is where downloaded files etc. should go - by default it's the `data/raw` directory